Entanglement distribution: To herald or not to herald: Conclusions and Discussion

 The foundation for this paper was laid in Shapiro~\emph{et al}.~\cite{Shapiro2025}, where islands-based SPDCs were assumed to have identical, except for center frequency, factorable phase-matching islands that were pumped to emit the same average number of signal-idler photon pairs.
 This behavior is no mean feat.
 Any departure therefrom will introduce some distinguishability for the SPCI-heralded configurations.
 Thus the Chahine~\emph{et al}.\@ source will enjoy an advantage over ZALM in spectrally-matching its islands because its single Sagnac source's cw and ccw SPDCs employ the same nonlinear crystal, whereas ZALM must match the islands of the cw and ccw SPDCs from two nonlinear crystals.
 Even with perfect island matching, both systems' SPCI heralding incurs some loss of indistinguishability when the $G-1$ values for all islands are not identical.
 Interestingly, neither of these issues significantly impact multi-memory unheralded operation, because it uses a single Sagnac source, and $G-1$ variations across different islands only detract from $\mathcal{R}_E$'s being proportional to $N_M$.

 Mode conversion, both wavelength and temporal, is another area in which implementation issues are worthy of consideration.
+For single-memory operation ZALM, Chahine~\emph{et al}., and unheralded operation all require only a single mode-converter, but ZALM and Chahine~\emph{et al}.'s must be rapidly tunable across the full span of their islands' center wavelengths, whereas unheralded operation's mode converter does not require tunability.
 Multi-memory unheralded operation requires a dedicated mode converter for each memory, and, as stated in Sec.~\ref{performanceD}, ZALM with $N_I = 100$ and $N_M = 5$ approaches unheralded operation's $N_I=N_M =100$ performance with 1/20th the memory resources.
 Of course, this assessment ignores the path-switching losses in multi-memory heralded systems' mode converters.
 Thus, the alternative to the Fig.~\ref{mode-conversion1_fig} architecture for multi-memory heralded reception shown in Fig.~\ref{ROADM_fig} may be of interest.
 It uses two chains of reconfigurable optical add-drop multiplexers (ROADMs), one for the $H$-polarized arriving light and the other for the $V$-polarized light, to sequentially drop the light associated with the $n_km_k$th-island herald from the chain for wavelength conversion and temporal mode shaping.
 The resulting light after those operations is then directed to the $k$th quantum memory for loading.
 Unfortunately, commercially-available ROADMs currently have $\sim$10\,dB insertion loss.

 Our final remarks are devoted to topics for follow-on work.
 The first is a more comprehensive performance evaluation---for ZALM and unheralded operation, because the Chahine~\emph{et al}.\@ source is dominated by one or the other---that is linked to realistic parameters for domain-engineered islands-based SPDCs and the alternative intra-cavity SPDCs using standard periodically-poled crystals.
 Domain engineering has already demonstrated an 8-island downconverter~\cite{Morrison2022}, but it is not clear how much further that technology can be pushed.
 Moreover, their islands' multi-GHz bandwidths place a heavy burden on the bandwidth compression needed to mode match their outputs to the multi-MHz bandwidth of color-center quantum memories.
 In contrast intra-cavity SPDCs can greatly reduce the required bandwidth compression~\cite{Rambach2016}, and perhaps even obviate its use, but their internal losses and device complexity may be problematic.